TheMrMilchmann/MJLEvents/README.md

 ## Installing

-Building MJLEvents requires JDK 8 or later.
-Additionally, if the JDK used to invoke Gradle is older than JDK 9, a copy of JDK 9 or later (that supports `--release 9`) must be available under one of the following environment variables:
+To built MJLEvents the JDK used to invoke Gradle (usually the JDK in `JAVA_HOME`) must either be a version of JDK 8, or support targeting Java 8 (via `--release 8` option).
+If the former is the case another JDK supporting targeting Java 9 (via `--release 9` option) must be available with one of the following environment variables pointing at it:
 `JDK9_HOME`, `JAVA9_HOME`, `JDK_19`, `JDK_9`.

 Starting the actual build is simply a matter of invoking Gradle.
 For example: In order to run a full build of the